Aims & Objectives

 Population-wide regulatory interventions, aimed at punishing drinkers to decrease per-capita consumption instead of targeting misuse and its causes, are ineffective.

-The Brewers Association advocates for sensible, targeted approaches to issues of alcohol misuse and associated harms supported by rigorous evidence-based policy development.
+The Brewers Association of Australia advocates for sensible, targeted approaches to issues of alcohol misuse and associated harms supported by rigorous evidence-based policy development.

-Knee-jerk regulatory responses may be well meaning, but if they fail to address the real issues at play, then societal harms will be perpetuated while responsible drinkers are punished.
+Knee-jerk regulatory responses and call for artificial price hikes may appear well meaning, but if they fail to address the real issues at play, then societal harms will be perpetuated while responsible drinkers are punished.

 Improving the awareness and understanding of issues, and alcohol's part in them, is pivotal to appreciating what role regulation can play in mitigating harms.

-The Brewers Association is dedicated to supporting policy measures to reduce alcohol misuse that work in addressing specific needs.
+The Brewers Association of Australia is dedicated to supporting policy measures to reduce alcohol misuse that work in addressing specific needs.

-In addition to providing leadership for the beer industry, the Brewers Association is a member of a number of pan-industry bodies that play a role in influencing the policy and reputation of the alcohol industry.
+In addition to providing leadership for beer producers, the Brewers Association of Australia is a member of a number of pan-industry bodies that play a role in influencing the policy and reputation of the sector.

 These bodies include: